Black Vine Weevil Description:

 Black vine weevils overwinter in the soil as mature grubs, producing a single generation each year.
 Adults emerge in early to mid-summer and feed three to four weeks before producing up to 400 eggs.
 Larvae hatch in about two weeks, crawling into the soil to feed on tender roots.

 These insects feed at night and hide in ground debris or soil during the day, they’re often undetectable.
-To find hiding weevils, place a scrap piece of wood or 12x12 piece of burlap in the mulch of host plants, checking underneath every morning.
+To find hiding weevils, place a scrap piece of wood or a 12x12 piece of burlap in the mulch of host plants, checking underneath every morning.
 Two to three applications of an insecticide starting in early summer (depending on the geographic region) may help reduce egg-producing adult populations.
 Soil drenches of systemic insecticide will help control larvae.